gguillotte/mdsrd5/mdsrd5.md

 ### Ability Scores

 Every monster has six ability scores (Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma) and corresponding modifiers.
-For more information on ability scores and how they're used in play, see [Using Ability Scores](#chapter-using-ability-scores).
+For more information on ability scores and how they're used in play, see "[Using Ability Scores](#chapter-using-ability-scores)".

 ### Saving Throws